2/1st North Australia Observer Unit: History

 Formed on 11 May 1942 under the command of Lieutenant Colonel Bill Stanner, the unit's headquarters was established in Katherine, Northern Territory.
-Nicknamed the Nackeroos or Curtain's Cowboys, the unit was raised at a time when the Japanese were steadily advancing in the Pacific.
+Nicknamed the Nackeroos or Curtin's Cowboys, the unit was raised at a time when the Japanese were steadily advancing in the Pacific.
 Broome had recently been bombed and an invasion of Australia was considered a possibility.

 Concerned about the large unobserved sea and air approaches to northern Australia, specifically in the Kimberley region and in the Northern Territory, the Army tasked 2/1 NAOU with patrolling remote areas of northern Australia on horseback to provide early warning of Japanese activity to Northern Territory Force, which was tasked with defending the area in the event of an invasion.
 Other tasks included manning fixed coast watch stations and signals work.
 At the peak of its strength it numbered approximately 550 men, including 59 Aboriginal personnel who were employed as guides and labourers.
 As the threat of Japanese landings declined 2/1 NAOU patrols were reduced in July 1943 and the unit was disbanded in March 1945.

 In 1972, Stanner summarised the unit in the following terms to Amoury Vane, the author of the unit's history:

 The Unit was organised somewhat on the lines of a Light Horse regiment but with commando-type flexibility.
 It had a strategic and tactical role with duties of reconnaissance, scouting and coast-watching and was widely dispersed on and off the coasts and inland, between Cambridge Gulf and the Gulf of Carpentaria.
 The members of the Unit tended to operate in very small groups, often of section strength, over an enormous area, manning observation posts or in fixed or mounted roving patrols, so as to answer for the flanks of Northern Territory Force.
 They seldom assembled as troops, companies, or squadrons, and never, while I was in command, as a single Unit, after once taking up their field stations.